urql-graphql/urql/docs/graphcache/schema-awareness.md

 # Schema-awareness

-As mentioned in the docs we allow for the schema to be passed to the `cacheExchange` this allows for partial results in deterministic fragment matching.
+As mentioned in the docs we allow for the schema to be passed to the `cacheExchange` this allows for partial results and deterministic fragment matching.
-With deterministic fragment matching we mean that if you use an interface or a union we will be 100% sure you're allowed to do so.
+With deterministic fragment matching we mean that if you use an interface or a union we will be 100% sure you're allowed to do so, we'll check if the type you request can actually be returned from this union/interface.

 But how do you get this schema?
 Well let's consider some steps, first make sure `introspection` is turned on on your server.
 This is very crucial